 - We will do all we can to resolve your complaint on the same day.

 - If we do not manage to resolve the complaint within 5 working days we'll write to give you an update and let you know when you can expect a full response.

 - Once all the details of the complaint have been investigated, (we may call you for further details) we will issue a ‘final response’ to your complaint.

-- The Financial Conduct Authority (FCA) allow 8 weeks for us to resolve complaints but we will aim to get your complaint resolved well before this deadline.
+- For all other types of complaint the Financial Conduct Authority (FCA) gives us eight weeks to issue a final response but we will aim to get your complaint resolved well before this deadline.